geodeepak/Seismolive/What's-New-in-ObsPy-1.2.md

    * Implement reading reftek encodings '16' and '32' (uncompressed data, 16/32bit integers, see #2058 and #2059)
  - obspy.io.rg16:
-   * implement module to read waveforms and headers from fcnt format (see #2265).
+   * Implement module to read waveforms and headers from fcnt format (see #2265).
    * Fix reading when start+endtime are inside one data packet (see #2485).
+ - obspy.io.sac:
+   * Fix bug writing inventory with SOH channels to SACPZ (see #2200).
+ - obspy.io.segy:
+   * Raise nicer error messages when header packing fails (see #2194, #2196).
+   * Show nice error message when trying to write a trace with too many samples in it (see #2358, #1393)
  - obspy.io.seg2:
    * Handle data format code 3 trace data (#2022, #2385).
    * Improve parsing of free-form entries (#2385).
    * Fix non-native endian data loading (#2385).
- - obspy.io.segy:
-   * show nice error message when trying to write a trace with too many samples in it (see #2358, #1393)
  - obspy.io.seiscomp:
+   * Adding support for SC3ML 0.10 (see #2024).
+   * Update xsl to allow conversion of amplitude picks not associated with origins (see #2273).
    * Very large performance improvement reading large sc3ml inventory files by pre-indexing sensors, dataloggers and responses and reducing lxml calls (see #2296).
    * When reading StationXML/SC3ML, make sure to properly read empty string fields as empty strings instead of "None" (see #2519 and #2527)
+ - obspy.io.sh:
+   * Add read support for SeismicHandler EVT event files (see #2109)
+ - obspy.io.shapefile:
+   * Add possibility to add custom database columns when writing catalog or inventory objects to shapefile (see #2012 and #2305)
  - obspy.io.stationxml:
    * When reading StationXML/SC3ML, make sure to properly read empty string fields as empty strings instead of "None" (see #2519 and #2527)
-   * inventory objects have been adapted to StationXML 1.1 for details on changes see #2510 and https://github.com/FDSN/StationXML/blob/master/Changes.md
+   * Inventory objects have been adapted to StationXML 1.1 for details on changes see #2510 and https://github.com/FDSN/StationXML/blob/master/Changes.md
  - obspy.io.quakeml: